Plan a fall day in New York with these shows and events

 Get & Juliet tickets now.

 Is it really a New York rom-com if the lovers don't stroll through Central Park?
-Recreate that vibe with this walking tour.
-You might have seen landmarks like the Bow Bridge on screen, but this tour provides a look into the park's lesser-known hidden gems, including secluded gardens, historic sites, and more.
+Recreate that vibe with your own walking tour.
+You might have seen landmarks like the Bow Bridge on screen, but pick any section of the park and you're sure to stumble on lesser-known hidden gems like secluded gardens, historic sites, and more.
 You might find your new favorite spot to go on an autumn date.

 Originally published on